Hardwood Flooring Trends for 2017

 Yes, dark hardwood flooring is the most popular and continues to grow.
 Now, most home owners are looking to go darker and darker.
 It seems that the most popular seems to be a 50/50 blend of ebony/jacobean (sometimes called espresso) and 50/50 ebony/dark walnut.
 And, of course the pure forms of ebony, jacobean and dark walnut are super popular (those are named from darker to lighter).

 Due to high demand for super dark (or ebonized) floors, around a year ago, Duraseal introduced a new stain color called True Black.
 It’s even darker than ebony and it’s more opaque.
 (Note: these floors are challenging to maintain as they show every bit of dirt).

-To the right, you can see Duraseal True Black (#199).
+Above right, you can see Duraseal True Black (#199).
 And, below, you can see a stain test showing True black (left) vs Ebony (right).